yogesh-studypad/cocos-docs/manual/code-ide/function-guides/compiling/package-ios-runtime/en.md

-#How to apply for a development certificate and use Code IDE to make an ipa that supports real mechine debug
+#How to apply for a development certificate and use Code IDE to make an ipa that supports real machine debug

 ## 1. Steps